sutta » an » an4 » Aṅguttara Nikāya 4.193

 Ye kho te, bhaddiya, loke santo sappurisā te sāvakaṁ evaṁ samādapenti:

-The true persons in the world encourage their disciples:
+The good and true persons in the world encourage their disciples:

 ‘ehi tvaṁ, ambho purisa, lobhaṁ vineyya viharāhi.